tzhsuan/Socket-Programming-for-Client-Server-Communication/README.md

 # UDP Client-Server Implementation in C

 ## Overview
 This repository contains a simple UDP client-server implementation in C, demonstrating basic socket programming for UDP communication.
-The server listens for incoming messages on a specified port, receives messages from the client, and responds with a predefined message.
+The server listens for incoming messages on port `12345`, receives messages from the client, and responds with a predefined message.
 The client sends a message to the server and waits for a response.
 The implementation uses the `htons()` function to ensure proper byte order conversion for cross-platform compatibility.

 ## Features
-- **Server**:
+- **Server** (`server.c`):
-  - Creates a UDP socket and binds to port `3000` on all available network interfaces (`INADDR_ANY`).
+  - Creates a UDP socket and binds to port `12345` on all available network interfaces (`INADDR_ANY`).
   - Receives messages from clients using `recvfrom()`.
   - Sends a response ("Hello from server") using `sendto()`.
-- **Client**:
+- **Client** (`client.c`):
   - Creates a UDP socket and sends a message ("Hello from client") to the server at `192.168.1.184:12345`.
   - Receives the server's response using `recvfrom()`.
 - Uses `htons()` to convert port numbers to network byte order (big-endian) for compatibility across systems.
-- Includes error handling for socket creation, binding, and message transmission.
+- Includes error handling for socket creation, binding, address conversion, and message transmission.

 ## Prerequisites
 - A C compiler (e.g., `gcc`).